hydrobot004/Lunar_Geology_for_Human_Exploration-/README.md

 Results from this work will assist in the planning and design phase for establishing a permanent colony, the gateway station, and the space exploration program.

-## Keywords:  planetary geology, PSR, water ice, space exploration, ENVI, Matlab, spectral signitures
+## Keywords:  planetary geology, PSR, water ice, artemis, space exploration, ENVI, Matlab, spectral signitures
 ![](/20.jpg) ![](/21.jpg)